mattsigal/matthewsigal/content/home/teaching.md

 * (Summer, 2012) - Theory and Practice of Linear and Mixed Models with Dr. J. Fox, as part of SPIDA 2012.
 * (Summer, 2012) - Introduction to R with Dr. J. Fox, as part of SPIDA 2012.
 * (Winter, 2012) - A Gentle Introduction to R with Prof. C. Smith.
-* (Winter, 2012) - An Introduction to Structural Equation Modeling with Prof. C. Mara.
+* (Winter, 2012) - An Introduction to Structural Equation Modeling with Dr. C. Mara.
-* (Fall, 2011) - An Introduction to SPSS with Prof. L. Fiksenbaum.
+* (Fall, 2011) - An Introduction to SPSS with Dr. L. Fiksenbaum.
 * (2011-2012) PSYC 6130 - Univariate Analysis with Dr. E. Ross.
 * (2011-2012) PSYC 6130 - Univariate Analysis with Dr. R. Cribbie.
-* (Summer, 2011) - Introduction to SPSS with Prof. L. Fiksenbaum.
+* (Summer, 2011) - Introduction to SPSS with Dr. L. Fiksenbaum.
 * (2010-2011) PSYC 2020 - Statistical Methods I and II with Dr. J. Check.
-* (Fall, 2010) - Introduction to SPSS with Prof. S. Jones.
+* (Fall, 2010) - Introduction to SPSS with Dr. S. Jones.
 * (2009-2010) PSYC 2020 - Statistical Methods I and II with Dr. J. Check.
 * (2008) PSYC 3090 - Psychological Measurement with Dr. Z. Marjanovic.